 GWWO was formed through a merger in 1990.
 The strategic decision of two key Baltimore-based firms to merge brought together the strengths of each firm and formed the groundwork for the cultural and educational project focus of GWWO today.

 Grieves Associates, which had Baltimore roots back to the 1960s, brought a strong portfolio of cultural and historic projects to the new firm.
 Early clients included the Brandywine River Museum, Center Stage Theater, and Princeton University.
 GWWO founding principals David Wright and Bob O'Hatnick worked with Grieves Associates before becoming partners in GWWO.
 Worrall & Associates, led by GWWO founding principal Phil Worrall, enhanced the firm with a portfolio of more than 150 educational projects for higher education and K-12 clients.
-Alan Reed, GWWO president and design principal today, had worked with Worrall & Associates before joining the newly formed GWWO.
+Alan Reed, GWWO president and design principal today, worked with Worrall & Associates and joined the newly formed GWWO at its inception.